 Just 150 yards from Homeleigh Farm is the Maltsters Arms; the local pub and restaurant.

 This family run pub serves lunch and evening meals, ranging from bar meals through table d’hote and cordon bleu meals.
 It has a reputation of being the fish restaurant on the east side of the Estuary.
-(You can always make the comparison by going across the ferry to Padstow and eat at Rick Stein’s).
-While you are there try some Doom Bar, an ale now well known through much of the UK, brewed by Sharp’s Brewery, a local brewer based in St Minver.
+(You can always make the comparison by going across the ferry to Padstow and eat at Rick Stein’s or one of the many other restaurants).
+While you are there try some Doom Bar or Atlantic, ales now well known through much of the UK, brewed by Sharp’s Brewery, a local brewer based in St Minver.

 After a drink and a meal, the Maltsters Arms has the advantage of only being a short walk home!